sammarcus/kwk-level-2-lecture-012-jquery-ui-games-teacher-l2/README.md

 }
 ```

-What we have above will reset our game-dictating global variables to their starting values and reset the board.
+What we have above will reset our game-dictating global variables to their starting values and reset the board to empty strings in every cell.
 If we throw this in our `index.js`, we can run it in the console (`resetGame()`) anytime to check that it is working.
 To incorporate this into our game logic, we need it following our end-game conditions:

 ```js
 function markCell() {